Voting by post

-You must apply for a postal vote if you want to vote by post, eg if you’re away from home or you’re abroad.
+You must apply for a postal vote if you want to vote by post, for example if:

-You don’t need to give a reason unless you’re voting in Northern Ireland.
+You do not need to give a reason unless you’re voting in Northern Ireland.

 Apply for a postal vote

-- for a single election on a specific date
+- a single election on a specific date

 Completing and returning your postal vote